AfricasVoices/Project-ICRAF/README.md

  - `user` is the identifier of the person running the script, for use in the TracedData Metadata e.g. `user@africasvoices.org`
-- `avf-credentials-service-account-file-path` is an absolute path to a json credentials file that grants one access download to textit token and other project files.
+- `avf-credentials-service-account-file-path` is an absolute path to a json credentials file that grants one access to download textit token.
-- `pipeline-config-file-path ` is an absolute path to a json file containing textit url and a google cloud link to a texit api key file.
+- `pipeline-config-file-path ` is an absolute path to a json file containing textit url and a google cloud link to a textit api key file.
 - `rapid-pro-root` is an absolute path to the directory to store a local clone of [RapidProTools](https://github.com/AfricasVoices/RapidProTools) in.
    The RapidProTools project hosts the re-usable RapidPro data fetchers.
    The exact version required by this project is checked out automatically.
  - `data-root` is an absolute path to the directory in which all pipeline data should be stored.
    Raw data will be saved to TracedData JSON files in `<data-root>/Raw Data`.